Itelmen language: Present situation

 Itelmen is now a highly endangered language, and most speakers are aged over sixty and live in scattered communities.
 However, there is a movement to revive the language, and educational materials are being developed.
 One linguist working on this revival is Jonathan Bobaljik.

+There is a single newspaper that publishes in Itelmen (as well as in Even), Абориген Камчатки (Kamchatkan Aborigine).

 Modern Itelmen has been heavily influenced by Russian lexically, phonologically and grammatically (see below).

 Phonology

 Itelmen has a larger phonological inventory than other Chukotko-Kamchatkan languages, and permits complex consonant clusters in some environments.
-However, Itelmen has a different system of vowel harmony than its relatives Chukchi and Koryak.
+Itelmen also has a different system of vowel harmony than its relatives Chukchi and Koryak.

 Volodin (1997) gives the following consonant inventory, shown here with both the Cyrillic and IPA forms.
 Itelmen is unusual in having a voicing (VOT) distinction in fricatives but not in plosives.

 In addition to the consonants shown above, some sources also include the glottal stop /ʔ/, as well as glottalised nasal and lateral phonemes, including /mˀ/, /nˀ/, and /lˀ/. 's' and 'z' may be apical post-alveolar fricatives rather than alveolar fricatives.
 There may also be distinct labialised consonant phonemes.

 There are five vowel phonemes: /a/, /e/, /i/, /o/, and /u/.
 Schwa ([ə]) also appears but its phonemic status is unclear.